benjika/video-understanding-rag/README.md

     - "What happened in the beginning?"
     - "Was there any speech?"
 5. Gradio shows an LLM-generated answer based on similar highlights

+---

+## Notes

+- Make sure your `GOOGLE_API_KEY` is valid for Gemini LLM.
+- The database is persisted in the `pgdata` Docker volume.

+---

 📜 License
 MIT © 2024 Benny Katz